This blog may contain affiliate links. Read our disclosure policy for more info.

 There are dozens of trails for hiking near Queenstown.
 Each hike is unique to the next and offers incredible views.

 Queenstown is probably one of the most beautiful places in the world.
 The town itself is cute and it is situated right next to a lake and mountains.
-The surrounding area of Queenstown is breathtaking and worth exploring.
+The surrounding area of Queenstown is breathtaking are there are endless amounts of instagramable spots worth exploring in Queenstown.

 The friendliest people are travelers and Queenstown is full of them!
 Sure, you won’t meet many Kiwis (people from New Zealand) while living in Queenstown, but you are sure to meet lots of nice people from all over the world.
 Your list of places to go and friends to visit will grow after just living in Queenstown for a short period of time.

 Skiing or snowboarding in the winter is so awesome!
 Two different ski hills are less than 45 minutes from Queenstown making it the perfect base for getting your fill of shredding in the winter.